opconWizard/opcon-docs/docs/utilities/SMA-Dynamic-Data-Input/jobdata-Platform-specific-Elements.md

 #### \<ft_compress\>\</ft_compress\>

 The \<ft_compress\> element allows the user to select compression options.
-It is in the \"File Options\" category.
+It is in the "File Options" category.

 - **Requirements**: This is a Required field.
 - **Valid Values**: None, Required, Preferred